ncatlab/nlab-content/pages/8/8/9/6/26988/content.md

 \frac{2+3+5}{3} \;=\; \frac{10}{3} \;\approx\; 3.33 .
 $$

-The name *empirical mean* denotes both the distribution obtained by sampling a finite amount of data, as well as the limit (when it exists) resulting from an infinite sequence of observations, usually generated from a [[stochastic process]].
+The name *empirical mean* denotes both the quantity obtained by sampling a finite amount of data, as well as the limit (when it exists) resulting from an infinite sequence of observations, usually generated from a [[stochastic process]].

 In [[statistics]] it is used as an [[estimator]] of the [[expectation value]] of a [[random variable]] whenever it is possible to take [[iid samples]].